Axnjr/SEM7/DeepLearning-RNN.md

 - **Anomaly Detection:** Detecting unusual patterns by comparing reconstruction errors for typical vs. anomalous data.

 # 5. Sparse Autoencoders:
 are a type of autoencoder that introduces `sparsity constraints` on the hidden layer, `encouraging` the network to learn more `distinct, compressed representations` by activating `only a few neurons for each input`.
-This sparsity promotes learning of important features without redundancy, making sparse autoencoders especially useful for feature extraction.
+This sparsity promotes learning of important features `without redundancy`, making sparse autoencoders especially useful for feature extraction.

 ### How Sparse Autoencoders Work